hardin47/TidyTuesday/README.md

 ### Getting the data

 Each week, copy the week's folder which includes both the data and the information describing the data.
 Then create / navigate to the gh-pages branch where the .html file (from the .Rmd) describes the analysis.

+Uhhh... this process doesn't seem to work.  :(

 git clone --no-checkout https://github.com/rfordatascience/tidytuesday.git